Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

 We’re now fully “evolved” and ready to take on any cloud-native challenge—whether it’s battling container orchestrators or catching elusive performance bugs.
 Thanks for guiding our team to “Gotta Test ’Em All!” status.
 We can’t wait for our next lesson in the Masterclass arena.

 > [!IMPORTANT]
-> — Team (Group 1) - Patrick Prugger, Susanne Peer, Harald Beier
+> — Team (Group 1) - Patrick Prugger, Susanne Peer, Harald Beier, Philipp Palatin